-Funds are raised in a number of ways.
-These include social events and activities, many of which have been organised by dedicated committees annually, trading in our charity shop in Prussia Street and new shop in Blanchardstown, and donations and legacies.
-Social events include the Annual Respect Spring Ball, Summer Lunch and Christmas Lunch, Golf outings, fashion shows, collections and a variety of events with local schools and groups.
-Each year the fundraising board and committees add new events to the calendar.
+Funds continue to be raised in a number of ways.
+These included social events and activities, many of which were organised by dedicated committees annually, trading in our charity shop in Prussia Street and Blanchardstown, and donations and legacies.

+Social events include the Annual Respect Spring Ball, Summer Lunch and Christmas Lunch, and fashion show in Mount Sackville.
+Sporting events were the Golf outing in the K Club and Swimathon in the De Paul Swimming Pool on the Navan Road.
+We received generous individual and family donations and hosted a variety of events with local schools and groups as well as church gate and 'red box' collections.

+Each year the fundraising board and Development staff add new events to the calendar.
 Challenges include competition from other charities, the changing demographic of friends and relatives of people with intellectual disability and the impact of GDPR.
 The development and fundraising team continue to work to increase revenue stream recognising the potential impact of the Doctrid research projects and expanding our support base.
+Over 2019 we spent time looking at these challenges and developing a strategy for addressing them in 2020.
+The appointment of an external marketing consultant was supported by a generous donation.
+This enabled a process of research and consultation with stakeholders leading to a detailed set of measures for implementation in 2020.